 Use to find companies where this pattern is active.

-Three cash-flow ratios have aligned: trailing twelve-month operating cash margin is in the upper industry-benchmarked range, free cash flow as a share of operating cash flow is in the upper industry-benchmarked range (meaning capex is a small share of operating cash), and annual operating cash flow divided by sales is high on its own scale.
+Three cash-flow ratios have aligned: operating cash margin is in the upper industry-benchmarked range, free cash flow as a share of operating cash flow is in the upper industry-benchmarked range (capex took less of operating cash than it did at most peers), and annual operating cash flow divided by sales is high on its own scale.

 State